 - Twenty-six British prime ministers have attended Oxford

 - Oscar Wilde, J.R.R.
 Tolkien, T.S.
 Eliot and Lewis Carroll are some of the famous writers along with philosophers John Locke, Jeremy Bentham and Thomas Hobbes who have been associated with Oxford.

 - Some of the scientists that Oxford produced include Stephen Hawking, Richard Dawkins and Albert Einstein

 For more information on why this camp at Oxford University could be a wonderful experience, please visit here.

 Excursion trips to London are organised over the weekend.
-Key tourist attractions in London such as the London Eye, Big Ben, Westminster, Hyde Park, Trafalgar Square and Buckingham Palace are visited.
+Key tourist attractions in London such as the London Eye, Big Ben, Westminster, Hyde Park, Trafalgar Square are visited.
 Besides these trips, we will have a set of activities to engage our students throughout the program.
 For more information please visit here.

 4th August 2019 – 16th August 2019